OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 ### Some of the code used here are borrowed or inspired from the Qiskit Metal page:
 - https://github.com/qiskit-community/qiskit-metal/tree/main

+### To create the chip below, follow the design process flow from the folder called "Python Code_Qiskit Metal_Designs" in this repository.
 _________________________________________________________________________________________________________________________________________________

 ![20230616_081944](https://github.com/OJB-Quantum/Qiskit-Metal-to-Litho/assets/88035770/7c20c740-19f3-4a0e-b471-a6ab591f89c0)